-Because of excellent knowledge, veterinary experience, and state-of-the-art medical equipment, our veterinarians have the ability to diagnose and treat your pet effectively when facing any internal problem.
-Internal Medicine deals with the diagnosis, treatment, and management of serious diseases or problems.
-We diagnose and treat the following internal problems:
+Our veterinarians’ extensive knowledge and veterinary experience, as well as state-of-the-art medical equipment, have the ability to diagnose and treat your pet effectively when facing any internal problem.
+Internal Medicine is the diagnosis, treatment, and management of serious diseases or problems.
+Our doctor’s diagnose and treat the following internal problems:

 - Ear Infections